Skip to main content

 Learn the important details about Accounts

 A Transaction occurs between two Accounts.
-In any transaction (financial event), an amount is deducted (credited) from one place and added (debited) to another.
-In Bkper we simply refer to these places as Accounts, and as we saw before the transferral of an amount between accounts is a transaction.
+In any transaction (financial event), an amount is deducted from one place and added to another.
+In Bkper we simply refer to these places as Accounts, and as we saw before the transferral of an amount between Accounts is a transaction.

-Accounts can carry any role and are defined by their accounting nature.
+The Nature of Accounts is defined by their accounting nature.
 Assets, Liabilities, Incoming and Outgoing* are the four account types that can be assigned and that define their behavior within the system.

 Asset: real account like bank account, cash and savings or receivables, like customers.
-Asset accounts are Permanent Debit accounts and are coloured blue.
+Asset accounts are Permanent Debit accounts and are colored blue.

 Liability: debts like your credit card, a supplier or person you owe, a loan, etc

-Liability accounts are Permanent Credit accounts and are coloured yellow.
+Liability accounts are Permanent Credit accounts and are colored yellow.

 Incoming: revenues like the salary you receive, a product or service you sell, etc

-Incoming accounts are Non Permanent Credit accounts and are coloured green.
+Incoming accounts are Non Permanent Credit accounts and are colored green.

 Outgoing: expenses like rent, transportation, salaries of your employees, etc

-Outgoing accounts are Non Permanent Debit accounts and are coloured red.
+Outgoing accounts are Non Permanent Debit accounts and are colored red.

 Note: Equity is the result of Assets and Liabilities, therefore there is no Equity account type in Bkper.
-These results are represented in gray coloured groups.
+These results are represented in gray colored groups.

 Did this answer your question?